bairblog/bairblog.github.io/_posts/2017-10-17-lfd-surgical-robots.md

 We next explored how the transitions learned by TSC can be used to shape rewards in long horizon tasks.
 Sequential Windowed Inverse Reinforcement Learning (Krishnan et al. 2016),  models a task as a sequence of quadratic reward functions

 $$\mathbf{R}_{seq} = [R_1, \ldots ,R_k ]$$

 and transition regions

 $$G = [ \rho_1, \ldots,\rho_k ]$$

 such that $R_1$ is the reward function until $\rho_1$ is reached, after which
 $R_2$ becomes the reward and so on.

-We assume that we have access to a supervisor that provides demonstrations that are optimal w.r.t an unknown
-$\mathbf{R}_{seq}$, and reach each $\rho \in G$ (also unknown) in the same sequence.
+We assume that we have access to a supervisor that provides demonstrations which are optimal w.r.t an unknown reward function $\mathbf{R}^*$ (not necessarily quadratic), and which reach each $\rho \in G$ (also unknown) in the same order.

-SWIRL is an algorithm to recover $\mathbf{R}_{seq}$ and $G$ from demonstration trajectories.
+SWIRL is an algorithm to recover $$\mathbf{R}_{seq}$$ and $G$ from the demonstration trajectories.
 SWIRL applies to tasks with a discrete or continuous state-space and a discrete action-space.
 The state space can represent spatial, kinematic, or sensory states (e.g., visual features), as long as the trajectories are smooth and not very high-dimensional.
-The discrete actions are not a fundamental restriction, but relaxing that constraint is deferred to future work.
+Finally,

-Finally, $\mathbf{R}_{seq}$ and $G$ can be used in an RL algorithm to find an optimal policy for a task.
+$\mathbf{R}_{seq}$ and $G$ can be used in an RL algorithm to find an optimal policy for a task.

 TSC can be interpreted as inferring the subtask transition regions $G$.
-Once the transitions are are found, SWIRL applies Maximum Entropy Inverse Reinforcement Learning to find a local quadratic reward function that guides the robot to the transition condition.
-Segmentation further simplifies the estimation of dynamics models, which are required for inference in MaxEnt-IRL, since locally many complex systems can be approximated linearly in a short time horizon.
+Once the transitions are found, SWIRL applies Maximum Entropy Inverse Reinforcement Learning to find a local quadratic reward function that guides the robot to the transition condition.
+Segmentation further simplifies the estimation of dynamics models, which are required for inference in MaxEnt-IRL, since many complex systems can be locallyapproximated linearly in a short time horizon.
 The goal of MaxEnt-IRL is to find a reward function such that an optimal policy w.r.t that reward function is close to the expert demonstration.
 The agent is modeled as nosily optimal, where it takes actions from a policy $\pi$:

 $$
 \pi(a \mid s, \theta) \propto \exp\{A_\theta(s,a)\}.
 $$

-$A_\theta$ is the advantage function (Q function minus the Value function) for the reward parameterized by $\theta$.
+$A_\theta$ is the advantage function (gap between the values of action $a$ and of the optimal action in state $s$) for the reward parametrized by $\theta$.
 The objective is to maximize the log-likelihood that the demonstration trajectories were generated by  $\theta$.
-In MaxEnt-IRL, this objective can be estimated reliably in two cases, discrete and linear-Gaussian systems, since it requires an efficient forward search of the policy given a particular reward parametrized by $\theta$.
+In MaxEnt-IRL, this objective can be estimated reliably in two cases, discrete and linear-gaussian systems, since it requires an efficient forward search of the policy given a particular reward parametrized by $\theta$.
 Thus, we assume that our demonstrations can be modeled either discretely or with linear dynamics.